Skip to main content

 • Sustained Therapy: Continued engagement in therapy and support groups helps address any ongoing challenges and reinforce positive behaviors.

-• Personal Growth: Focusing on personal development, setting new goals, and exploring new interests contribute to a fulfilling and alcohol-free life.
+• Personal Growth: Focusing on self-improvement, setting new goals, and exploring new interests can help you enjoy life without alcohol.

-The National Library of Medicine states that the likelihood of relapse is extremely high with those outside of a treatment program, which is why facilities like Sana are imperative to relapse prevention.
+The National Library of Medicine states that the likelihood of relapse is extremely high with those outside of a treatment program.
+This is why facilities like Sana are imperative to relapse prevention.

 Treatment for Alcohol Use Disorder

-Effective treatment for alcohol use disorder (AUD) involves a combination of medical, therapeutic, and holistic approaches tailored to the individual’s needs.
-At Sana at Stowe in New England, our comprehensive treatment plans include:
+Treating alcohol use disorder (AUD) works best with a mix of medical care, therapy, and holistic approaches, all tailored to each person.
+At Sana at Stowe in New England, our treatment plans include:

 • Medical Detoxification: Safe and supervised detox to manage withdrawal symptoms.